Magical Unicorn Slime Recipe Kids Will Love Making

 - Add the foam shaving cream to the glue mixture.
 Stir to mix all ingredients well.

-- Add 1 Tbsp of contact solution to each bowl and mix with the spoon until slime forms and pulls away from the sides of the bowl.
+- Add 1 Tbsp of contact solution to each bowl and mix with the spoon until slime forms and pulls away from the sides.
 Knead with your hands to help incorporate the contact solution into the slime.

 - Place the three colors next to one another (add glitter if using) and twist to incorporate the colors.